SourcePot/datapool/README.md

 ![Home app](/assets/img/datapool.png "Home app")

 # Get Started
-Hosting the web application on a web server or a local computer
+You need to host the web application through a web server or local host (e.g. your personal computer).
+The server can be set up on a Linux, UNIX, MS Windows systems, etc.

 ## Requirements
 This software is designed to run on a web server, i.e. the user interface is the web browser.